SoftUni-Internal/interactive-content/EN/02-Inheritance/01-Inheritance.md

 [slide hideTitle]
 # Inheritance in Java

-We can **Inherite** a given class through the keyword **extends**, placed right after the name of the given subclass, further setting the parent.
+We can **Inherited** a given class through the keyword **extends**, placed right after the name of the given subclass, further setting the parent.

+We will know that we have to use **Inheritance** when we need to re-use some logic.

+But in Java there is a rule, we can inherit **only one** parent per class.

+That is why we say that in Java we have **Single-Inheritence**.

 ```java
 class Person { … }